LostArtefacts/TRX/README.md

 - fixed underwater caustics animating at 2x speed
 - fixed incorrect ceiling textures in Colosseum
 - fixed inconsistencies in some enemy textures
+- fixed the animation of Lara's left arm when the shotgun is equipped

 #### Audio
 - added music during the credits